Fistball

 Fistball is a sport of European origin, primarily played in the German-speaking nations of Austria, Germany and Switzerland, as well as in Brazil.
-The objective of the game is similar to volleyball, in that teams try to hit a ball over a net, but the rules vary from volleyball in a number of major ways.
-The current men's fistball World Champions are Germany, winners of both the 2019 Men's World Championships and the fistball category at the 2022 World Games, while the current women's fistball World Champions are also Germany, after winning the 2021 Women's World Championships.
+The objective of the game is similar to volleyball, in that teams try to hit a ball over a net, but the rules vary from volleyball in several major ways.
+The current men's fistball World Champions are Germany, winners of both the 2023 Men's World Championships and the fistball category at the 2022 World Games, while the current women's fistball World Champions are also Germany, after winning the 2021 Women's World Championships.

 History

-When exactly the game of fistball was "invented", is not known.
-What is certain, however, is that the roots lie in the southern part of Europe, perhaps in Italy.
-The earliest known written mention of the game is by Roman Emperor Gordian III and dates to the year 240.
-Rules for an Italian version of fistball were recorded by Antonius Scaiono in 1555.

-In the 16th century the game experienced a renaissance.
-However, it was seen less as a game of competitive nature and more as a pastime for nobles and gentry.
+When fistball was invented is unknown, but its roots probably lie in Southern Europe, or more specifically, Italy.
+The earliest known written mention of the game is by Roman Emperor Gordian III from 240 AD.
+Rules for an Italian version of fistball were recorded by Antonio Scaino in 1555.
+In the 16th century, the game experienced a renaissance, although it was mostly regarded as a pastime for nobles and gentry.

-In 1786, Johann Wolfgang Goethe mentioned fistball games between 'four noblemen from Verona and four Venetians' in his diary An Italian Journey.
+In 1786, Johann Wolfgang von Goethe mentioned fistball games between "four noblemen from Verona and four Venetians" in his diary An Italian Journey.
 It was only in 1870 that fistball was introduced to Germany, led by Georg Weber.
-The sport was mainly played by gymnasts and was soon seen as a gymnastic sport.
-Fistball was first presented in 1885 at the German Gymnastics Festival in Dresden.
-In 1894, Georg Weber, along with Dr. Heinrich Schnell, drafted the first German rules that outlined a sport with competitive elements.
+The sport was mainly played by gymnasts and was therefore regarded as a gymnastic sport.
+Fistball was first presented to the public in 1885 at the German Gymnastics Festival in Dresden.
+In 1894, Georg Weber, along with Heinrich Schnell, drafted the first rules that outlined a competitive and organised sport.
 The play and scoring however differed significantly from fistball as it is known today.

-During this time the sport spread to the surrounding, mainly German-speaking, neighboring countries, and German emigrants also spread the sport in all continents, particularly in South America and West Africa.
-Fistball was first introduced to the United States in 1911 by high school teacher Christopher Carlton who had experienced it first hand on a summer vacation to Italy.
+Subsequently, the sport spread to surrounding, mainly German-speaking, countries, and German emigrants also brought the sport to all continents, particularly in South America and West Africa.
+Fistball was first introduced to the United States in 1911 by high school teacher Christopher Carlton who had experienced it on holiday in Italy.